dataPulverizer/gsl/README.md

 # D bindings for GSL (GNU Scientific Library)

-The library is intended as a stand alone to allow programmers to plug into the library without the "baggage" of any specific D implementation.
-It was configured to run with gsl 2.1.
+This library was configured to run with GSL 2.1.
 See the  [website](https://www.gnu.org/software/gsl/).
+At the moment only the raw functions from the C GSL library are ported.

 ## Basic examples